ScoutmasterBucky/ScoutmasterBucky/README.md

 Adds text between requirements that look like just another paragraph.
 Useful for separators, headings, and additional information that isn't a requirement.
-    This is included on workbooks unless `workbookHide` is set to `true`.

 ```
 - detail: true